 In order to play, you first have to take a seat at one of the poker tables.
 Simply choose a table and any vacant seat.
-The position of your seat around the table does not matter, because the player positions rotate clockwise around the table at the beginning of each hand.
+The position of your seat around the table does not matter because the player positions rotate clockwise around the table at the beginning of each hand.
 Player positions are determined by the Dealer Button (or just Button).
 The Button moves one position clockwise at the beginning of each hand.

 Before cards are dealt, the player sitting immediately to the left of the Button is forced to make a bet called the small blind.
 The next player sitting to the left of small blind is also forced to make a bet called the big blind.
 The amount of big blind is twice the amount of small blind.

-If a player joins a table in any position other than the big blind, the player will be forced to post the big blind for their first hand (sometimes called an ante).
+If a player joins a table in any position other than the big blind, the player will be forced to post the value of the big blind for their first hand (sometimes called an ante).
 A player will only post an ante once.
 After, they will merely have to post the big and small blinds as the Dealer Button moves into position.

 When it is player’s turn to act, he or she can perform one of the following actions: